zhangmengrui/qsi-tk/example.md

 are provided for comparison.
 The third module illustrates the sampling distribution of popular hypothesis test statistics. e.g., the $\chi^{2}$ statistic in Pearson's chi-squared GOF test, ANOVA's F statistic, etc.

-Table 1: An overview of the software modules and classes.\label{Table 1}
+Table 1: An overview of the software modules and classes.\label{Table:1}

 | Module | Class | Description |
 |----------|-------|-------------|